Find the Best Price on Cannabis in California: Dispensary vs Delivery vs Subscription Box

 Many cannabis consumers enjoy the novelty of in-person shopping: they want to speak with budtenders and see the product before buying.
 Others prefer the ease and convenience that comes with a delivery service (especially if they’ve already consumed a dose of THC and can't drive).

-And for some cannabis connoisseurs, marijuana subscription boxes offer an almost Christmas-like experience of surprise and delight as a new box of high quality products is delivered to their door every month.
+For some cannabis connoisseurs, cannabis subscription boxes offer an almost Christmas-like experience of surprise and delight as a new box of high-quality products is delivered to their door every month.

-Every method of shopping for cannabis - dispensary or on-demand delivery or monthly subscription box - comes with its own price point (and its own ways to save).
+Every method of shopping for cannabis - dispensary, on-demand delivery, or monthly subscription box - comes with its own price point (and its own ways to save).

-How Can You Save on Marijuana at a Recreational Cannabis Dispensary?
+How Can You Save on Cannabis at a Recreational Cannabis Dispensary?

-In California, the average cost of an ounce of high-quality marijuana runs around $250.
-For patients who need higher and more frequent doses, their total monthly spend can quickly add up when shopping at a recreational dispensary.
+In California, the average cost of an ounce of high-quality cannabis runs around $250.
+For patients who need higher and more frequent doses, their total monthly spending can quickly add up when shopping at a recreational dispensary.
 So how can you cut costs if you have a local recreational dispensary you love?

-As a medical marijuana patient you can save on state taxes with every purchase.
+As a medical cannabis patient, you can save on state taxes with every purchase.
 And some recreational dispensaries offer extra discounts for MMJ card holders.
 How else can you save on your next purchase?

 • Sign up for the dispensary newsletter.
 Like many retail businesses, dispensaries typically have regular newsletters full of daily deals, limited-time specials, loyalty rewards, and more.

 • Buy “shake weed” or “popcorn bud” rather than top-shelf flower.
 Buying dispensary “shake” or "popcorn" instead of the top-shelf strains is perhaps the easiest way to pay less when visiting the dispensary.
-This may not be appealing to some customers, however, as the available strains and quality are lower than that of other products.
+However, this may not be appealing to some customers as the available strains and quality are lower than that of other products.
 But if you’re willing to settle for a lower quality product (or remove stems and seeds from your purchase), you can save 30-50% on your purchase every visit.

-How Can You Save When Shopping at a Medical Marijuana Dispensary?
+How Can You Save When Shopping at a Medical Cannabis Dispensary?

-While it's true that medical cannabis dispensaries are often able to charge less than their recreational counterparts, here are some tips to save even more:
+While it's true that medical cannabis dispensaries are often able to charge less than their adult-use counterparts, here are some tips to save even more:

 • Visit dispensaries in areas with greater concentrations of dispensaries.
 While this may not be possible for every MMJ patient, dispensaries with more competitors in their area will likely have lower prices than those without.